SchweizerischeBundesbahnen/scion-microfrontend-platform/docs/site/microfrontend-architecture.md

 ***

 For the user, however, it is still a single application.
 The composition of the microfrontends is transparent.
-A consistent look and feel across microfrontends further contribute to a coherent user experience.
+A consistent look and feel across microfrontends further contributes to a coherent user experience.

 [menu-home]: /README.md
 [menu-projects-overview]: /docs/site/projects-overview.md